Step-by-Step Guide to Renting Your First Motorhome

 Step 6 – Research camping options

-Department of Conservation (DOC) campsites, council-run campsites and “freedom camping” on public land means that you will need to rely on your motorhome’s own supply of electricity, water and waste water tanks.
+Department of Conservation (DOC) campsites, council-run campsites and “freedom camping” on public land means that you will need to rely on your motorhome’s own supply of electricity, water and wastewater tanks.
 The upside is that campsites are cheap and freedom camping is free.
-However, you motorhome will need to be recharged, emptied and refilled at least every three days.
+However, your motorhome will need to be recharged, emptied and refilled at least every three days.